-Lenders and investors often use this metric to assess a company’s financial health.
+Lenders and investors often use this factor to assess a company’s financial health.
 Here’s what owners should know (and do) about it.

-A steady stream of cash is key to a successful business, but that’s just one part of the entire financial picture.
+A steady stream of cash is key to a successful business, but that’s just one part of your financial picture.
 It’s also important to maintain a strong liquidity ratio, which indicates the business is able to pay off its existing debts with its existing assets.

 The easier an asset is to access quickly, the more liquid it is.
 Cash is generally the most liquid asset because it’s available at the touch of a few buttons on an ATM pad or a digital app — or sometimes in your wallet.
 The better a business’s liquidity ratio, the more attractive it will be to lenders and investors, both of which can be extremely important for growth.

-While this may sound fairly simple, there are several ways to calculate a business’s liquidity ratios.
+While this may sound fairly simple, there are several types of liquidity ratios and ways to calculate them.

 One of the most common types of liquidity ratios used to determine a company’s financial health is the current ratio.
 This compares all of the business’s current assets to all of its current obligations.

-Sometimes, lenders and investors will also look at your quick ratio or your cash ratio.
-The former factors in only the business assets that can be accessed relatively quickly, and the latter focuses even more narrowly, comparing obligations to only cash and cash equivalents.
+Quick ratio and cash ratio are two types of liquidity ratios that lenders and investors sometimes look at.
+Quick ratio factors in only the business assets that can be accessed relatively quickly, and the cash ratio focuses even more narrowly, comparing obligations to only cash and cash equivalents.

-To calculate your business’s liquidity ratio, you’ll be dividing the assets (current, quick, or cash) by business liabilities (debts/obligations).
+To calculate your business’s liquidity ratio, you simply divide the assets (current, quick, or cash) by business liabilities (debts/obligations).

 What the numbers mean